What is Sleep Disturbance

 Ways to Manage Sleep Disturbance

-- Keep a log of your sleep (include your naps and amount of time you sleep at night), sleep disturbances, and what you are doing to manage it daily using a journal.
+- Keep a log of your sleep (include your naps and amount of time you sleep at night), sleep disturbances, and what you are doing to manage it daily using the My STORITM app or a journal.

 - Good sleep hygiene is important for improving the quality of your sleep.